 Bradbury Hall closed its doors in 1984.
 It was then bought and converted into a bar, but was always known as ‘The Brad’.

-Programme for ''Wild Violets'' a musical comedy by Robinson & Sons Ltd Amateur Operatic Society, March 1954.
+Programme for ''Wild Violets'' a musical comedy by Robinson and Sons Ltd Amateur Operatic Society, March 1954.
 Performed at Bradbury Hall.
 (1996.164)

 Originally the Mount Zion Methodist Chapel, Brampton Coliseum Picture Palace was converted into a cinema in 1907and re-named Brampton Coliseum Picture Palace in 1916.
 Although surviving a fire in 1939, it couldn’t survive strong competition from other local cinemas.
 The Coliseum was forced to close in 1957.
 Its elegant last showing - High Society.